aprGitHub/c4p2/README.md

 5. How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

-6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
+6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in  <b>Los Angeles County, California </b> (`fips == "06037"`).
 Which city has seen greater changes over time in motor vehicle emissions?

 ## Making and Submitting Plots